 The reason for selecting this place was that we had heard about it a lot and recently it had been named as the tourism capital of Maharashtra.
 This is not surprising as it has the 2 world famous World Heritage Sites, many famous archaeological monuments, forts, famous temples, gardens, hills etc. either in the city or in the periphery.
-Anyways we had heard and read about Aurangabad and places near it from school days and so were anxious to visit (will write on the history of the city in some other post).
+Anyways we had heard and read about Aurangabad and places near it from our school days and so were excited to visit (will write on the history of the city in some other post).

-Once the location was finalized, came the job of selecting the mode of transport and place to stay.
+Once the location was finalized came the job of selecting the mode of transport and place to stay.
 Now for any travel, I prefer to keep it less tiring and so the mode of transport has to be such that you don’t get fatigued much and place to stay has to be good and conveniently located.
 As dad had been there last year, and he liked the hotel he stayed in, so we picked the Aurangabad Gymkhana Club Hotel.
 Anyways the discount we got because of him, helped the decision :).
-We rented a car from the guy through whom my cousin had visited Aurangabad few weeks back.
+We also rented a car from the guy through whom my cousin had visited Aurangabad few weeks back.

 The road is good though, the weather was also perfect … i.e. cloudy but not raining(Though this is not G’s kind of weather and she cheered up only after seeing some rays of sun :)).
 There are not many hills and greenery compared to let’s say Pune-Mumbai or Pune – Satara highways etc. I have heard that this region is kind of draught prone and receives less rainfalls.
 G was worried about if there would be ghats on the way, but only ghats we encountered were smaller than the one we have at Taljai hill, Pune, where we live :).
-We were recommended to try food at some good restaurants along the way, but G was very hungry, so we pulled up next to some Veg hotel.
+We were recommended to try food at a particular good restaurant along the way, but G was very hungry, so we pulled up next to some Veg hotel.
 We had idli and chai.
-Nothing much to talk about the food there, except that we didn’t even think of going there on return journey ;).
+Nothing much to talk about the food there, except that we didn’t even think of going there on our return journey ;).

 (…to be continued)